Elementary treatment of $p^a \pm p^b + 1 = x^2$: Elementary proofs of Luca's results

-Proof of Theorem 1.5: We first establish some notation by paraphrasing [Lu, Section 3]: Looking at (1.5), we see that the only case in which solutions with odd $a$ might exist is when $p \congruent 3 \bmod 4$ and $b$ is even; let $p^b + 1 = D u^2$, with $D$ square-free and $u > 0$ an integer.
-At this point we diverge from [Lu] and note that if $S$ is the set of all integers of the form $r + s \sqrt{D}$ with nonzero rational integers $r$ and $s$, $(r,sD) = 1$ and $u | s$, then $p^a$ and $-p^b$ are both expressible as the norms of numbers in $S$.
+\begin{proof}[Proof of Theorem 1.5:] We first establish some notation by paraphrasing \cite[Section 3]{Lu}: Looking at (1.5), we see that the only case in which solutions might exist is when $p \congruent 3 \bmod 4$ and $2 \notmid a-b$; choose $b$ even (without loss of generality).
+Let $p^b + 1 = D u^2$, with $D$ square-free and $u > 0$ an integer.
+At this point we diverge from \cite{Lu} and note that if $S$ is the set of all integers of the form $r + s \sqrt{D}$ with nonzero rational integers $r$ and $s$, $(r,sD) = 1$ and $u | s$, then $p^a$ and $-p^b$ are both expressible as the norms of numbers in $S$.
 Therefore Lemma 3.1 shows that $\pm p^c$ is expressible as the norm of a number in $S$, where $c$ divides both $a$ and $b$.
-From this point on, we return to the method of proof of [Lu]: $a$ is odd and $b$ is even, so we have $c \le b/2$.
+From this point on, we return to the method of proof of \cite{Lu}: $a$ is odd and $b$ is even, so we have $c \le b/2$.
 For some coprime positive integers $v$ and $w$ such that $(v, p^b+1) = 1$, we must have